The Kid Nobody Bet On — Modern Paraphrase | fresh.bible

 Then he turned to someone else and asked the same thing.
 And the people gave him the same answer.

 If you've ever had a sibling dismiss you when you were actually onto something, you know exactly what this feels like.
-Eliab was the firstborn — the tall, impressive one had almost as king in the previous chapter.
+Eliab was the — the tall, impressive one had almost as king in the previous chapter.
 He'd been standing on that hill for forty days doing nothing, and now his kid brother shows up asking why nobody's doing anything about it.
 Of course he was defensive.
 Sometimes the people closest to you are the least likely to see what God is doing through you.

 Word got around about what was saying, and eventually it reached .
-The king sent for him. walked in and said:
+The king sent for him.
+David walked in and said:

 "Don't let anyone lose heart over this guy.
 I'll go fight him."

-looked at him and said:
+Saul looked at him and said:

-But said to :
+But David said to Saul:

-"I've been tending my sheep.
+"I've been tending my father's sheep.
 When a lion came and took a lamb from the flock, I went after it, struck it down, and rescued the lamb from its mouth.
 When it turned on me, I grabbed it by its beard, struck it, and killed it.
 I've taken down both lions and bears.
-This uncircumcised will be just like one of them — because he has defied the armies of the living God."
+This uncircumcised Philistine will be just like one of them — because he has defied the armies of the living God."

-Then said:
+Then David said:

-And said:
+And Saul said:

 "Go.
 And the Lord be with you."

-Here's what's remarkable about argument.
+Here's what's remarkable about David's argument.
 He didn't say "I'm brave enough" or "I'm strong enough."
 He told a story about what God had already done.
 Every lion, every bear — those weren't just problems he'd solved.
 They were receipts.
-They were evidence. wasn't blind optimism.
+They were evidence.
+David's wasn't blind optimism.
 It was built on a track record of God showing up when things looked impossible.
-That's real — not ignoring the danger, but remembering who's been with you in every dangerous moment before.
+That's real faith — not ignoring the danger, but remembering who's been with you in every dangerous moment before.

 "I can't fight in these.
 I've never worn them before."

 So he took it all off.
 Then he grabbed his staff, walked to the brook, and chose five smooth stones.
-He dropped them in his pouch, took his sling in his hand, and walked toward the .
+He dropped them in his shepherd's pouch, took his sling in his hand, and walked toward the .

-Goliath started walking toward , his shield-bearer out in front.
-When Goliath got close enough to really see who was coming, he was disgusted. was young, healthy-looking, handsome — and completely unarmored.
+started walking toward , his shield-bearer out in front.
+When Goliath got close enough to really see who was coming, he was disgusted.
+David was young, healthy-looking, handsome — and completely unarmored.
 Goliath said:

 "Am I a dog, that you come at me with sticks?"